nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/page-provider-aggregates.md

 It has the following properties:

-*   `interval`: Defines the interval covered by each returned bucket.
+- `interval`: Defines the interval covered by each returned bucket.
 It is **required**.
-*   `minDocCount`: Only returns buckets having more document than the defined value (default is 1).
+- `minDocCount`: Only returns buckets having more document than the defined value (default is 1).
-*   `order`: Orders the buckets.
+- `order`: Orders the buckets.
 Possible values are `count desc`, `count asc`, `key desc`, `key asc`.
 Note that the key of the histogram bucket is the `to` value.
-*   `extendedBoundsMin` : Forces the histogram aggregate to return buckets (even if empty) starting from this value.
+- `extendedBoundsMin` : Forces the histogram aggregate to return buckets (even if empty) starting from this value.
-*   `extendedBoundsMax`: Forces the histogram aggregate to return buckets (even if empty) up to this value.
+- `extendedBoundsMax`: Forces the histogram aggregate to return buckets (even if empty) up to this value.

 {{#> callout type='warning' }}

 The use of `extendedBoundsMin` and `extendedBoundsMax` is strongly recommended.
-It prevents elasticsearch from scanning the range of all possible values which may affect performance.
+It prevents Elasticsearch from scanning the range of all possible values which may affect performance.

 {{/callout}}